The Alexander Technique for Singers

 What if my plans change, can I get a refund?

 We totally understand that sometimes things can happen and you might need to ask for a refund.
 We will try to help in whatever way that we can.
-After June 1, your refund will be issued as credit in the TVF Academy.
+Before May 1st, you can receive a full refund less a $100 administration fee.
+After May 1st, your refund will be issued as credit for future TVF programs and/or live events.